 When the COVID-19 arrangements cease in September/October 2020, people will be required to serve any remaining waiting period.

 'Mutual obligations' describes things you must normally do to keep your social security payment.
 These include things like looking for work, undertaking specific activities, going to appointments, and Work for the Dole.

-Mutual obligation requirements have been lifted until 1 June 2020.
+It is not yet known how long these temporary arrangements will be in place.
 For more information, read this factsheet: Factsheet: COVID-19 and Centrelink

 Some other requirements for JobSeeker Payment have also been temporarily removed.
 When claiming JobSeeker Payment, you will usually not need to: